junxit/us-congress-bills-110/metadata.md

 - 2007-10-24 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 1483.
 - 2007-10-24 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11964)
 - 2007-10-24 — The previous question was ordered pursuant to the rule. (consideration: CR H11963)
+- 2007-10-25 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.